Utility maximization with addictive consumption habit formation in incomplete semimartingale markets: Introduction

-Compared to the utility from consumption itself, a small drop in consumption may cause a large fluctuation in consumption net of the subsistence level due to the standard of living constraint and hence can possibly explain sizable excess returns on risky assets in equilibrium models even for moderate values of the degree of risk aversion.
-Based on this, there is a vast literature that recommends the habit formation preference as the new economic paradigm which can resolve the equity premium puzzle as well as many other empirical observations, we refer the readers to, for instance, \textit{Constantinides} \cite{constantinides1988habit}, \textit{Samuelson} \cite{RePEccc} and \textit{Campbell and Cochrane} \cite{Campbell}. \\
+where the discounting factors $\alpha_t$ and $\delta_t$ are assumed to be nonnegative optional processes, and the given real number $z\geq0$ is called the \textit{initial habit} or the \textit{initial standard of living}.
+Moreover, the consumption habits are assumed to be \textit {addictive} in the sense that $c_t\geq Z(c)_t$ for all time $t\in [0,T]$.
+Compared to the time separable case, a small drop in consumption may cause large fluctuation in consumption net of the subsistence level due to the standard of living constraint.
+The habit formation preference can possibly explain sizable excess returns on risky assets in equilibrium models even for moderate values of the degree of risk aversion.
+Based on this, a vast literature recommends this time nonseparable preference as the new economic paradigm.
+We refer readers to, for instance, {Constantinides} \cite {constantinides1988habit}, {Samuelson} \cite{RePEccc} and {Campbell and Cochrane} \cite{Campbell}.

-At the intuitive level, the other remarkable feature of the habit formation preference is its reflection of consumers' rationality from the psychological perspective.
-The concept of habit formation characterizes the non-negligible effect of past consumption patterns on current and future economic decisions.
-Consumption behaviors in daily life often are repetitive and performed in customary places, leading consumers to develop habits.
-And high consumption history will generically lift up the investor's desired consumption plan for the future.
-On the other hand, an increase in consumption today increases his current utility but will depress all future utilities through the induced growth in future standards of living.\\